SpinalHDL/VexRiscvSoftcoreContest2018/README.rst

 Interact with the physical targets :
 =======================================

 The SoC print messages via their serial link.
 For the Igloo2 create board, it's through the FTDI, while for the UP5K evn board it's by emiting the UART frames on the pin 6 of the package / 13B on J3.
-The serial configuration is 115200 baud/s 1 stop bit, no parity.
+The serial configurations are 115200 baud/s 1 stop bit, no parity for all SoCs.

 All targets use a SPI flash in XIP mode to boot and copy the application into the on-chip-ram.
 In addition, the Up5k FPGA load it's bitstream from the same SPI flash.